-Prior to the administrative conference with the Respondent, the Director of Title IX Compliance will provide the Respondent, in writing, the allegations.
-As soon as is practical and after the administrative conference with the Complainant, the Director of Title IX Compliance will contact the alleged Respondent to schedule a meeting.
+Prior to the administrative conference with the Respondent, the Director of Title IX Compliance or designee will notify the Respondent of the allegations.
+As soon as is practical and after the administrative conference with the Complainant, the Director of Title IX Compliance or designee will contact the alleged Respondent to schedule a meeting.
 At this meeting, the Director of Title IX Compliance will, as applicable:

-- Discuss with the Respondent any initial interim measures that were implemented as a result of the alleged Sexual Misconduct; - Work with Respondent to ensure that alleged actions of Sexual Misconduct are immediately stopped and prevent future reoccurrence; - Implement safety measures as necessary; - Conduct an initial investigation to retrieve all relevant facts related to the alleged Sexual Misconduct.
-During this initial meeting, the Director of Title IX Compliance will explain how the investigation will move forward; - Work as a liaison between Respondent and instructor(s) to allow the details of the situation to remain private; - Assist Respondent with accessing College counseling services;
+- Discuss with any initial interim measures that were implemented as a result of the alleged Sexual Misconduct. - Work with Respondent to ensure that alleged actions of Sexual Misconduct are immediately stopped and prevent future reoccurrence. - Conduct an initial investigation to retrieve all relevant facts related to the alleged Sexual Misconduct.
+During this initial meeting, the Director of Title IX Compliance or designee will explain how the investigation will move forward.